apache/geode/geode-book/README.md

 Once you have reviewed your local build of the User Guide, you can publish it by copying it to the Apache Geode website.
 The target directory should contain a Geode version number.

-To copy the User Guide to the website repo:

-1. Create the destination directory by navigating to the geode-site repo.
-Check out the *master* branch and create a destination directory for the User Guide.
-The naming convention is:

-    ```
-    {geode-site}/website/content/docs/guide/XY
-    ```
-where `XY` is the product version of your documentation (e.g., `{geode-site}/website/content/docs/guide/113` if you are publishing the documentation for Apache Geode 1.13).

-2. Navigate to the User Guide you have built in the Geode repository: `{geode-project-dir}/geode-book/final_app/public/docs/guide/XY`.

-3. Use `tar` to copy the directory in order to preserve links and other filesystem niceties.

-  a.
-Create the tarfile in your Desktop for easy access on the retrieval side.

-    ```
-    $ tar cvf ~/Desktop/new-guide-content.tar .
-    ```
-  b.
-Create the destination directory in the `geode-site` repo:

-    ```
-    $ mkdir -p {geode-site}/website/content/docs/guide/XY
-    ```

-  c.
-Navigate to the target directory and un-tar the user guide archive:

-    ```
-    $ cd {geode-site}/website/content/docs/guide/XY
-    $ tar xvf ~/Desktop/new-guide-content.tar
-    ```

-4. Follow the instructions in the `README.md` file on the *master* branch of the geode-site repo (`{geode-site}/README.md`) to build, review, and publish the Apache Geode website.
-You can also view the geode-site `README.md` file on [github: https://github.com/apache/geode-site](https://github.com/apache/geode-site).
+To copy the User Guide to the website repo, follow the instructions in the `README.md` file on the *master* branch of the geode-site repo ([github: https://github.com/apache/geode-site](https://github.com/apache/geode-site)) under the topic **Add a new user guide**.